 Sometimes you need to look into (to investigate/research) a matter before taking a final decision.
 If that’s the case, you might note down (write) all the points raised during the meeting to help you.

 Some people don’t like to be interrupted when they’re talking, while others don’t mind if you step in (interrupt) with your point of view.
 I have had times when I’ve had to cut in (interrupt) especially when I thought that a colleague was going on (continuing without stopping) about something truly unimportant.
 There is always someone in a meeting who just keeps rambling on (talking too much about something that’s uninteresting) about some subject that no one else is interested in.
 So, I often tell my colleagues that we need to press on (continue) with the other items in the agenda.
-After all, there’s nothing worse than having a meeting that drags on (continues for far too long), isn’t there?!
+After all, there’s nothing worse than having a meeting that drags on (continues for far too long), is there?!

 Can you think of other phrasal verbs you’ve seen or used in the context of business meetings?
 Please share them in the comments box and I will add them to the list.